SrivastavaLab-ICL/PPMS/README.md

-# PEMS
+# PPMS

-# How to run PEMS with RStudio:
+# How to run PPMS with RStudio:

 **Step 1: Download app folder of the version you want**

-PEMS app have one version for MacOS system and one version for linux system.
+PPMS app have one version for MacOS system and one version for linux system.

-**Step 2: Download RStudio and load PEMS**
+**Step 2: Download RStudio and load PPMS**

 Download RStudio in your computer first.
 Go to app folder you downloaded and double click ui.R, ui.R will show in your RStudio.
-Click Runn App, PEMS shinyR interface will show.
+Click Runn App, PPMS shinyR interface will show.
 In the interface, if you click Open in Browser, it will be opened in browser.

 ![plot](./readme_figure/rstudio.png)